-503. Neurobiology.
-Second year.
-Provides students with a solid understanding of the organization of the human central nervous system, integrating basic information from neuroanatomy, neurophysiology, and neurochemistry.
-Students are also introduced to the most up-to-date research being conducted in neurobiology, with special emphasis on research with potential clinical significance.
-Additional clinical material is provided by patient presentations and an introduction to neuropathology.
+5040.
+Medical Neurosciences.
+The purpose of this course is to provide second year medical students and graduate students with a solid understanding of the organization of the human central nervous system.
+The course attempts to integrate basic information from neuroanatomy, neurochemistry and neuropathology.
+Students will also be introduced to the most up-to-date research currently being conducted in neurobiology, with a special emphasis on research with potential clinical significance.
+Clinical material is provided by patient presentations, discussions of the impact of neurological disease on patients and their loved ones, and by an analysis of pathological cases.
+Two to four hours lecture and four hours of laboratory per week.
 FALL.
 Norden and staff.